 Arthur Liman Public Interest Summer Fellowship

-The Arthur Liman Public Interest Summer Fellowship is sponsored by the Swearer Center for Public Service in conjunction with Yale Law School.
-This fellowship supports undergraduates who want to spend the summer working in the area of public interest law.
-Broadly defined, public interest law includes helping those often lacking resources to retain attorneys, or to engage in advocacy work of a variety of kinds or to participate in shaping public policy.
+The Arthur Liman Public Interest Summer Fellowship is sponsored by the Dean of the College Office in conjunction with Yale Law School.
+This fellowship makes it possible for students to accept an unpaid summer internship in the area of public interest law broadly defined.
+Public interest law includes helping those who may lack resources to retain attorneys or engaging in advocacy work or participating in shaping public policy.
 Undergraduate Fellows have worked in areas such as civil legal services for criminal defendants, children's rights, immigrants’ right, drug policy, and the death penalty.
-Placements can include organizations providing civil or criminal legal services to individuals, representation of particular groups, entities focused on problems of legal and public policy or law-related media.
+Internships can be with organizations that provide civil or criminal legal services to individuals, representation of particular groups, entities focused on problems of legal and public policy or law-related media.
 Students must secure their own placements; however, there is some advising support available through the Liman program for students who do not already have a secured internship before the fellowship is awarded.

 The program is named after Arthur Liman, Yale '57, who through his long and distinguished career, demonstrated how dedicated lawyers in both private practice and public life could serve the needs of people and causes that might otherwise go unrepresented.
 Brown’s Liman Undergraduate Summer Fellowship is funded by the generous support of Arthur Liman's son, the filmmaker Doug Liman.

 All currently-enrolled Brown University undergraduates are eligible to apply, including seniors wishing to work the summer immediately following their graduation.

 The fellowship provides a $3,000 stipend.
 Brown Liman Fellows will work closely with the Arthur Liman Public Interest Program at Yale Law School and will join Liman Fellows from Yale, Barnard, Princeton, Harvard and Spellman College.